reasonml-community/reason-apollo-hooks/README.md

 ## Cache

-There are a couple of issues with manual cache updates.
+There are a couple of caveats with manual cache updates.

-`reason-apollo-hooks` will parse response data from a query or mutation using parse function created by `graphql_ppx`.
+`reason-apollo-hooks` parses response data from a query or mutation using parse function created by `graphql_ppx`.
 For example, when using `@bsRecord` directive, the response object will be parsed from a `Js.t` object to a reason record.
-In this case, the response data in reason code is not the same object that is stored in cache, since `react-apollo` saves data in cache before it is parsed by `reason-apollo-hooks` and returned to the component.
+In this case, the response data in reason code is not the same object that is stored in cache, since `react-apollo` saves data in cache before it is parsed and returned to the component.
 However, when updating cache, the data must be in the same format or apollo cache won't work correctly and throw errors.

 If using directives like `@bsRecord`, `@bsDecoder` or `@bsVariant` in `graphql_ppx`, the data needs to be serialized back to JS object before it is written in cache.
-Since there is currently no way to serialize this data (see [this open issue](https://github.com/mhallin/graphql_ppx/issues/71) in `graphql_ppx`), queries that will be updated manually in cache shouldn't use any of those directive, unless you will take care of the serialization yourself.
+Since there is currently no way to serialize this data (see [this issue](https://github.com/mhallin/graphql_ppx/issues/71) in `graphql_ppx`), queries that will be updated in cache shouldn't use any of those directive, unless you will take care of the serialization yourself.

-Another issue is that by default, apollo will add field `__typename` to the queries and will use it to normalize data and manipulate cache (see [normalization](https://www.apollographql.com/docs/react/advanced/caching/#normalization)).
+By default, apollo will add field `__typename` to the queries and will use it to normalize data and manipulate cache (see [normalization](https://www.apollographql.com/docs/react/advanced/caching/#normalization)).
 This field won't exist on parsed reason objects, since it is not included in the actual query you write, but is added by apollo before sending the query.
 Since `__typename` is crucial for the cache to work correctly, we need to read data from cache in its raw unparsed format, which is achieved with `readQuery` from `ApolloClient.ReadQuery` defined in `reason-apollo`.

 An example of cache update could look like this: